 Amontillado is often considered the most complete and representative style of sherry since it displays qualities of both styles of maturation.
-It should be served at a higher temperature than biologically aged sherries (around 12°C, even warmer when it’s an old Amontillado) and it goes particularly well with white meat, a beef consommé, chorizo, medium-heavy cheese or a paté.
+It should be served at a higher temperature than biologically aged sherries (around 12°C, even warmer when it’s an old Amontillado).
+Amontillado goes particularly well with white meat, a beef consommé, chorizo, medium-heavy cheese or a paté.

 Amontillado sherry reviews